escobard/udemy-docker-kubernetes/section14/section14.md

 - an object that allows a container to store data at the pod level
 - three types of k8 volumes are available, volume, persistent volume and persistent volume claim
   - volume type does not persist data that needs to last!
+    - exists within a pod
     - volume type only exists for as long as the pod exists
+    - data is lost on pod exit
   - we want to use persistent volume

+### k8 persistent volume
+- persists on pod and container exit
+- new pod connects to the persisted volume that exists outside of a pod

+### k8 persistent volume claim
+-

 ## combine k8s config into a single file
 - can combine multiple k8s config into a single file